alkampfergit/personal-blog/codewrecks/content/post/old/2011/03/duplicate-queries-in-tfs-between-iterations.md

  ***Figure 4***: *The copied query automatically point to the new iteration*

-As soon as possible Iâ€™ll release those few lines of codes.
-Actually Iâ€™ve not tested it extensively, and only tried with the sample data of the sample Virtual Machine.
+As soon as possible I'll release those few lines of codes.
+Actually I've not tested it extensively, and only tried with the sample data of the sample Virtual Machine.

 alk.